 Home Buyers and Real Estate Professionals

-Important water information for real estate transactions in this video and the fact sheet in Important Links
+Important water information for real estate transactions in this video and fact sheet.
+Also, check out the longer video, Intro to Water Administration, Well Permits, and Water Rights in the links section.

 Wells in Denver Basins